Training in Lifestyle Coaching: 8 Best Certifications and Courses

 In 1974, W. T. Gallwey wrote The Inner Game of Tennis, which marked a transition from a pure sports coaching model to the development of personal coaching (Gavin & McBrearty, 2019).

-The National Board for Health and Wellness Coaching (NBHWC) is an approved body for education and coach training programs.
+The National Board for Health and Wellness Coaching (NBHWC) is an approving body for education and coach training programs.
 It ensures that required hours, practical skill development and assessment, and faculty qualifications meet industry standards.

 Several options are available for practitioners looking to become lifestyle coaches.